Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Introduction

-A {\em voxel} is the single observational unit in a three-dimensional image.
-Each voxel in an image contains a single grayscale intensity, so that an image can be represented as an array of numeric values.
 An {\em atlas} is an image for which a labeling exists that associates to each voxel a single label indicating the structure or region to which it belongs.
 Early atlas-guided segmentation techniques generally employed a single atlas to segment a single target or set of target images \citep{PhamEtAl00}.
-If one could obtain a perfectly segmented atlas and a perfect registration (mapping) of the atlas to a target image, a single-atlas approach would be sufficient.
-In practice, the anatomical variability of even healthy brains cannot be captured by using a single atlas.
+The anatomical variability of even healthy brains cannot be captured by using a single atlas.
 As a result, methods for using information from multiple atlases have been introduced, including best atlas selection \citep{RohlfingEtAl04} and mapping images to a single atlas of label probabilities \citep{AshFrist05}.
-These approaches gave way to multi-atlas segmentation (MAS), an approach that has been successfully employed in many application areas. \citet{DoshiEtAl16} propose MAS via ensembles of different registration algorithms, as opposed to applying the same registration algorithm to every atlas. \citet{HuoEtAl16} propose the MaCRUISE algorithm that simultaneously performs MAS and cortical surface reconstruction.
-Applications of MAS include whole brain parcellation \citep{WangEtAl12} and delineating individual cortical/subcortical ROIs such as the cerebellum \citep{ParkEtAl14}, amygdala \citep{HansonEtAl12}, and the ventricles \citep{RaamanaEtAl14}.
-A particularly important application is segmentation and volumetry of the hippocampus, atrophy of which is known to be associated with dementia and Alzheimer's disease \citep{Yus+etal:06, IglesiasEtAl13}. \citet{Igl+Sab:15} review MAS methods.
-Recently, deep learning also has been applied to accomplish brain image segmentation.
-Examples include \citet{AkkusEtAl17}, \citet{MilletariEtAl17}, and \citet{WachingerEtAl18}.

-MAS is characterized by combining information from a collection of atlases for segmenting a novel, unlabeled image.
-The main components of MAS are 1) atlas generation, 2) image registration and label propagation, and 3) label fusion.
-Developments in the literature have largely focused on improving one or more of these three components.
-Improvements in segmentation accuracy over single-atlas methods are attributable to the wider range of anatomical variation that is represented and leveraged by MAS.
+These approaches gave way to multi-atlas segmentation (MAS).
+A particularly important application of MAS is segmentation and volumetry of the hippocampus \citep{Yus+etal:06, IglesiasEtAl13}. \citet{DoshiEtAl16} propose MAS via ensembles of different registration algorithms, as opposed to applying the same registration algorithm to every atlas. \citet{HuoEtAl16} propose the MaCRUISE algorithm that simultaneously performs MAS and cortical surface reconstruction. \citet{Igl+Sab:15} review MAS methods.
+Recently, deep learning also has been applied to accomplish brain image segmentation \citep{AkkusEtAl17, MilletariEtAl17, WachingerEtAl18}.
+MAS is characterized by combining information from a collection of atlases for segmenting a novel, unlabeled image through the following steps: 1) atlas generation, 2) image registration and label propagation, and 3) label fusion.
 Our work here is focused on the label fusion portion of MAS and assumes that multiple candidate segmentations are available in the target image space.
-For example, these could have been obtained by registering multiple manually segmented atlases to the target image via nonlinear transformation and propagating each atlas' labels to the target image space.